Plumsail/forms-docs/SharePoint/how-to/provision-fs.rst

 Description
 --------------------------------------------------
 Form Sets are important.
-They contain Form Panel and List View settings, and routing configuration, including groups used for redirection.
+They contain Form Panel and List View settings, plus routing configuration, including groups used for redirection.

 This article will show you how to work with :ref:`designer-formsetsettings` when provisioning forms.